All About Erectile Dysfunction (ED)

 Erectile dysfunction can develop for a variety of reasons.
 Sometimes, erectile dysfunction is a sign that you might have an underlying cardiovascular health issue.
 In other cases, ED can be caused by psychological factors such as anxiety or nervousness about sex.

-Physiological Causes of Erectile Dysfunction
+Physical Causes of Erectile Dysfunction

 - Heart disease.
 Persistent erectile dysfunction is a common sign of heart disease.
 Heart disease can contribute to dysfunction of the inner lining of your blood vessels, making it more difficult to get and maintain an erection.